Find Cheap Homeowners Insurance Quotes in Your Area

 If you've installed your own stove, or if it was installed before you bought the property, you might have to provide documentation to prove your stove is safe before the insurer agrees to cover you.
 You may also need to provide certification that your wood or pellet stove model has been inspected for defects.
 If you own a wood- or pellet-burning stove, your insurance provider considers you responsible for maintaining the device and may conduct ongoing inspections to verify that your stove remains in good condition.

 It isn't uncommon for your homeowners policy to exclude coverage if your stove causes damage.
 Most policies do provide protection if a fire damages your dwelling or personal property.
-Sometimes, however, policies have provisions that exclude coverage to damages from faulty or inadequate workmanship, installation and maintenance.
+Sometimes, however, policies have provisions that exclude coverage for damage from faulty or inadequate workmanship, installation and maintenance.

 Imagine you install your own wood-burning stove.
 If your insurance provider does not require an inspection and your home burns down, your policy may not cover you if the fire was a result of your own workmanship.